genomicsITER/RSV/README.md

 <a name="Update logs"></a>
 ## Update logs ##

 > December 29, 2023.
 Figure 5 is updated.
-The bioinformatic workflow is enriched with an addition step of <i>de novo</i> assembly in the case of multiple sequence alignment failure.
+The bioinformatic workflow is enriched with an addition step of <i>de novo</i> assembly with Unycicler (SPAdes) in the case of multiple sequence alignment failure.

 > October 11, 2023.
 This repository became fully public.
 Enjoy the reading! ;=)